Watch a Covid-19 webinar on testing, vaccines, and more Click to get info

 If you are:

-- a frontline health and social care worker, please book on the national booking system or contact your manager or book using the staff booking system applicable to your organisation
+A frontline health and social care worker, please book on the national booking systemor contact your manager or book using the staff booking system applicable in your organisation.

-- aged 65-69 please book onto the national booking system for a list of sites, wait to get a letter from the NHS or you will be contacted by your GP.
+Aged 45-69 please book using the national booking system, wait to get a letter from the NHS or you will be contacted by your GP.

-- aged 16-64 and clinically vulnerable (moderate risk) or you are in receipt of a carer’s allowance, or if you are the main carer of an elderly or disabled person whose welfare may be at risk if you fall ill, please wait for your GP or council to contact you
+Aged 16-64 and clinically vulnerable (moderate risk) or you are in receipt of a carer’s allowance, or are the main carer of an elderly or disabled person who is at increased risk of Covid-19 mortality and therefore clinically vulnerable, please wait for your GP or council to contact you.

 Housebound and Care Homes Click to get info